Bias Incident Policy

 - Calling Beloit College Security or reporting incidents directly to the Beloit Police.

-- Reporting directly to one of the lead hate and bias responders (Associate Dean of Students for Inclusive Living and Learning and one faculty representative, both of whom have received training in restorative justice).
+- Reporting directly to one of the lead hate and bias responders (Associate Dean of Students for Student Success, Equity and Community and one faculty representative, both of whom have received training in restorative justice).

 - Reporting via a web form on the college’s website; this includes the option to report anonymously.